What is lambda in Python

 The type of exception and the error message are the same, but this time the traceback tells us that there was an error at line 1 of the function <lambda>.

-Here is another reason for using regular functions instead of lambda functions when possible.
+This is a reason for using regular functions instead of lambda functions.

 Passing a Variable List of Arguments to a Python Lambda

-In this section we will see how to provide a variable list of arguments to a Python lambda.
+In this section, we will see how to pass a variable list of arguments to a Python lambda.

-To pass a variable number of arguments to a lambda we can use *args in the same way we do with a regular function:
+To pass a variable number of arguments to a lambda you can use *args the same way you do with a regular function.

 (lambda *args: max(args))(5, 3, 4, 10, 24)

-When we run it we get the maximum between the arguments passed to the lambda:
+When you execute this code you get back the maximum between the arguments you pass to the lambda:

 >>> (lambda *args: max(args))(5, 3, 4, 10, 24)